Current track

 Background

-Hurricane Melissa has gone down as the strongest storm of 2025 — leaving behind catastrophic damage and urgent humanitarian needs across Jamaica and Cuba.
+Hurricane Melissa has gone down as the strongest storm of 2025 — leaving behind catastrophic damage and urgent humanitarian needs across Jamaica, Cuba, and other parts of the Caribbean.

 What Happened…